F1: Lewis Hamilton reigns at Monza, extends championship lead

-Defending champion from Britain clinches 40th career title; cleared of tyre rule infringement charges
+Defending champion Lewis Hamilton from Britain clinches his 40th formula one career title; cleared of tyre rule infringement charges during Italian GP

 Monza (Italy): Lewis Hamilton’s 40th career victory in yesterday’s Italian Grand Prix was confirmed when the stewards at the race meeting decided to take no further action after investigating claims that his Mercedes car was running on tyres that infringed the regulations.

 Lewis Hamilton celebrates on the podium after winning the Italian GP in Monza yesterday.
 Pic/AFP

 In a statement issued more than two hours after the race, the stewards said that they had determined the pressure in the tyres concerned were at the minimum start pressure recommended by Pirelli — when they were fitted to the car.
 This fact and the team’s adherence to safety procedures was sufficient evidence of Mercedes’ good intent to sway the decision in their favour.